 - PURE MAPLE SYRUP.
 You can let your tastebuds be your guide here!
 You can make your raspberry overnight oats sweeter or less sweet, depending on your taste and how ripe your berries are.
 I usually use about 1 tsp. of syrup in my overnight oats, but if your berries are extra ripe and sweet, you can probably get away with less.

 - WHATEVER MILK YOU LIKE.
 Feel free to use whatever milk you drink for making raspberry overnight oats.
-We’re dairy-free, so we most often use almond, oat, or cashew milk.
+We’re mostly dairy-free, so we most often use non-dairy milk, like almond milk, oat milk, or cashew milk.
 Soy, rice, coconut, and dairy milk also work.
 Use whatever kind you like and drink!

 - RASPBERRIES.
 Naturally, we’ll be adding plenty of raspberries to our raspberry overnight oats!
-I love that they add natural sweetness such beautiful color and flavor to the recipe.
+I love that they add natural sweetness, plenty of fiber, and such beautiful color and flavor to the recipe.
 Yum, yum, yum!

 - A FEW DROPS OF VANILLA.
 Not essential, but nice when I remember!